nodejs/node/src/README.md

 NODE_MODULE_EXTERNAL_REFERENCE(util, node::util::RegisterExternalReferences)
 ```

-Otherwise you might see an error message like this when building the
+Otherwise, you might see an error message like this when building the
 executables:

 ```console